teisseyrep/CPSM/README.md

 ## Basic Structure of the module ##

-1. 'CPSM.cpsm' module contains implementation of the proposed method.
+1. ``CPSM.cpsm`` module contains implementation of the proposed method.
-2  'DNN.dnn' module  contains implementation of the neural network used in the experiments.
+2  ``DNN.dnn`` module  contains implementation of the neural network used in the experiments.
-3. File artificial.py contains the function which generates artifical dataset.
+3. File ``artificial.py`` contains the function which generates artifical dataset.
-4. File logistic.py contains our implementation of optimization of the parameters of q(y=1|z).
+4. File ``logistic.py`` contains our implementation of optimization of the parameters of $q(y=1|z)$.
 This is required in the M-step of EM algorithm described in the paper.